5.22 – Acceptable Use of Computers and Information Technology Resources

 Subpart C: User.
-User means any individual, including, but not limited to, students, administrators, faculty other employees, volunteers, and other authorized individuals using college information technology in any manner, whether or not the user is affiliated with Lake Superior College.
+User means any individual, including, but not limited to, students, administrators, faculty, other employees, volunteers, and other authorized individuals using college information technology in any manner, whether or not the user is affiliated with LSC.

 Part 4: Scope

 Subpart A: Procedures.
 The College has procedures under this policy, including: security: employee use, consistent with Minnesota Statutes section 43A.38 and other applicable law; monitoring; unauthorized uses and other limitations on use.